EDCD/EDDN/schemas/outfitting-README.md

 - The `"Int_PlanetApproachSuite"` module (for historical reasons).

 ### Augmentations

+#### merc coins
+You must augment each module with a zero price `BuyMercCoinsPrice` field when it is not already present.

 #### horizons and odyssey flags
 Please read [horizons and odyssey flags](../docs/Developers.md#horizons-and-odyssey-flags) in the Developers' documentation.